-Pizza Soup is loaded with Italian sausage, pepperoni, and cheese, in a rich tomato broth.
-All your favorite pizza flavors in a warm and hearty soup!
+This pizza soup recipe is loaded with Italian sausage, pepperoni, and cheese in a rich tomato broth.
+It has all your favorite pizza flavors in a warm and hearty soup!
 A quick and easy recipe!

-As I was writing this post last week, every time I looked out the window, it was a different scene.
-Sunny, then clouded-over and ominous, nearly dark as night.
-Calm, then so blustery that our neighbor’s American flag was nearly blown horizontal.
+As I wrote this post last week, every time I looked out the window, I saw a different scene.
+Sunny, then clouded over and ominous, nearly dark as night.
+Calm, then so blustery that our neighbor’s American flag was almost blown horizontal.
 And then the numerous 5-minute episodes of rain, snow, and sleet that alternated for most of the day.
 It was a mess!

 * This post is sponsored by Red Gold Tomatoes.